In this guide we’ll take a look at the best low cost garden shed heaters.

 The fan has several safety features including automatic shut off if it overheats or is tipped over.
 It is a little bit noisy on the high setting, but on the low setting, it is very quiet.

 This ceramic fan heater is reasonably cost effective to run and starts to warm the room the minute is turned on.
 On the high setting, it warms a room quickly and can then be turned down to low to maintain heat.
 Fan heaters are not the most economical way to heat rooms over long periods, however, they are ideal for a quick blast of heat to take the chill off a room.
 If the room you are heating is insulated then it will stay warm and you won’t have to leave the heater on for long anyway.

-This is a reasonably priced heater that is ideal for taking the chill off a room.
+This is a low cost garden shed heater that is ideal for taking the chill off a room.
 It would be suitable for rooms and outbuilding that are used occasionally for short periods or that are well insulated.
 I have found this the perfect solution for use in a chilly conservatory and its portability means it is handy to have around the home as an additional heat source for colder rooms.

-This powerful heater is suitable for outbuildings, greenhouses or in the home.
+This Bio Green 2KW Palma Heater is suitable for outbuildings, greenhouses or in the home.
 It features a 2000-Watt heating output and a powerful fan that circulate the warm air at 163 m3/h.
 The IPX4 splash-proof rating means this is suitable for use in damp rooms such as greenhouses.
 The heater has a stylish and robust design that would look at home in the workshop or conservatory.
 It is also compact in design, has slip-proof feet and a carrying handle.

 The heater includes a digital thermostat so you can keep your shed, room or greenhouse at the perfect temperature.
 This means you don’t use more electricity than you need.
 The fan circulates the warm air quickly around the room to maintain an even temperature.